evalysfun/.github/profile/README.md

 The system is architected as a collection of independent, reusable components that can operate standalone or integrate seamlessly to provide comprehensive privacy-preserving transaction execution capabilities.

-**Evalys now integrates with Arcium's encrypted supercomputer** – enabling confidential computation for strategy planning, risk assessment, and curve analytics.
-Your trading intent, risk profile, and strategy are computed confidentially via MPC, while Evalys executes the resulting plan using burner swarms, MEV-safe routing, and launchpad adapters on Solana.
+**Evalys now integrates with [Arcium's encrypted supercomputer](https://arcium.com/)** – enabling confidential computation for strategy planning, risk assessment, and curve analytics.
+Your trading intent, risk profile, and strategy are computed confidentially via Multi-Party Computation (MPC), while Evalys executes the resulting plan using burner swarms, MEV-safe routing, and launchpad adapters on Solana.

+**Built with Arcium**: Evalys leverages [Arcium's decentralized private computation network](https://docs.arcium.com/developers) to process encrypted data securely.
+Learn more about Arcium's technology at their [GitHub organization](https://github.com/orgs/arcium-hq/) and [developer documentation](https://docs.arcium.com/developers).

 ---